 This emphasis covers the minimum requirements for admission to most graduate programs in mathematics or applied mathematics.
-We have separate information on selecting the appropriate emphasis and courses to prepare for various types of graduate programs (see http://math.arizona.edu/academics/undergrads/grad-prep).
+We have separate information on selecting the appropriate emphasis and courses to prepare for various types of graduate programs (see https://bit.ly/MSciGradPrep).
 Students selecting the comprehensive emphasis should consult with a Mathematics Department faculty advisor in choosing additional course work to ensure that they are prepared for the graduate school of their choice.
 A minor in any subject outside of the math department is required with this emphasis.

 - Core Courses (listed on p.
-21) - MATH 413 Linear Algebra - $\bullet\,$ MATH 424 Theory of Complex Variables - MATH 425A Real Analysis of One Variable - MATH 425B Real Analysis of Several Variables - One of the following two pairs: - 1.
-MATH 415A Introduction to Abstract Algebra - 2.
-MATH 415B Second Course in Abstract Algebra
+27)

+- MATH 413 Linear Algebra

+- MATH 424 Theory of Complex Variables

+- MATH 425A Real Analysis of One Variable

+- MATH 425B Real Analysis of Several Variables

+- One of the following two pairs:

+- 1. MATH 415A Introduction to Abstract Algebra

+- 2. MATH 415B Second Course in Abstract Algebra